Rob-Ferguson/HonoluluBitDevs/_posts/2023-01-30-socratic-seminar-19.md

 # Coinkite Giveaway #3

 - ["Guess the Nonce" Google Form](https://forms.gle/RmnDxskivwRbnVWy9)
-	- Submit guesses ahead of time (only if you plan on attending the meetup)!
+	- Submit guesses ahead of time (only if you plan on attending the meetup!)
 	- A specific block will be chosen at the meetup and its nonce will be compared to all submissions - closest guess wins
 	- Previous winners are ineligible
 	- [Video explaining what a nonce is in relation to bitcoin mining](https://youtu.be/6MgJCGb01jI?t=190)
-		- A "nonce" is a "number used only once".
+		- A "nonce" is a "number used only once"
-		- Miners are continuously hashing block data when trying to "win" the block lottery.
-The nonce is an extra field that can be repeatedly modified to produce entirely new hashes without changing the actual transaction data in the block.
+		- Miners are continuously hashing block data when trying to "win" the block lottery
+		- The nonce is an extra field that can be repeatedly modified to produce entirely new hashes without changing the actual transaction data in the block
-		- Miners keep changing the nonce to generate new hashes, ultimately trying to get close enough to the difficulty target.
+		- Miners keep changing the nonce to generate new hashes, ultimately trying to get close enough to the difficulty target

 # Optional Topics